Lookfar-Backstrap/backstrap-classic/README.md

 ---

-## Multi-Part-Form-Data
-Backstrap supports JSON and Multi-Part-Form-Data requests.
-To attach a file or files as multi-part-form-data, put the byte stream in a multi-part-form-data field called `mpfd_files`.
-On requests that include a file stream, you can access them at req.files from your controller.

----

 ## onInit.js
 Backstrap calls onInit.run() once initialization is complete.
 Any program-specific initialization can be done in that function.  `DataAccess`, `utilities`, `accessControl`, `serviceRegistration`, and `settings` are all available within the run method, so all data service files and custom utilities are available to use.